finbourne/lusid-client-java/README.md

 The path to the `secrets.json` is then passed to an [`ApiClientBuilder`](https://github.com/finbourne/lusid-sdk-java/blob/master/sdk/src/main/java/com/finbourne/lusid/utilities/ApiClientBuilder.java) which returns a configured LUSID API client.

+You can read more about getting your credentials here [Getting Started with the LUSID APIs and SDKs](https://support.finbourne.com/getting-started-with-apis-sdks)

-## Running tests
+## Running all tests together

-Run the tests using a local maven installion using:
+Run all the tests together using a local maven installation using:

 ```
 $ mvn -e -fae test
 ```

-Alernatively it can be run using docker with:
+Alternatively it can be run using docker with:
 ```
 $ docker run -it --rm -v $(pwd):/usr/src/lusid-client-java -w /usr/src/lusid-client-java maven:3.6.0-jdk-11-slim mvn -e -fae test
 ```